HackThisSite/hts-vagrant/README.md

 hts-vagrant
 ===========
-The ultimate way to deploy a developer environment without wasting time.
+The ultimate way to deploy a developer environment preloaded with HackThisSite without wasting time.

 Just Do It
 ----------